 Details about fall competition

 We've found that FIRST LEGO League (FLL) can be a rewarding experience for students with long attention spans, superior teamwork skills, and who know what they are getting into because they've had prior exposure to LEGO engineering.
-Spring robotics is a much better launching pad for students new to the world of engineering and is generally a prerequisite for the fall teams.
+Spring robotics or our summer camps is a much better launching pad for students new to the world of engineering and is generally a prerequisite for the fall teams.

 Here's how FIRST LEGO League works at Catlin Gabel.
 In September students form teams of three to six to design, build, and program a robot for the competition.
 The members of the team divide up the work, just like a real engineering team.
 Some will specialize in mechanical design, others will do software or research presentation work.
 They typically come twice a week after school though this can vary depending on the needs of their team.

 Students must complete their project by the early-December local competitions.
 At the competition their robot must perform a series of tasks on a standardized course to earn points.
 Each year the challenge changes.
 Teams also earn points at technical judging interviews and a research presentation to a panel of judges.

 Teams that score high at the regional competitions are sent to the state competition in mid-January.
 There, the best 80 teams from around Oregon compete against one another.
 Last year two out of three Catlin Gabel teams advanced to the state competition.

 Upper School students are hired as coaches for these FLL teams.
 These students are highly screened, are typically members of Catlin Gabel's high school robotics team, and had FLL experience in their younger days.
 Parents are also welcome to go through coach's training and volunteer to coach a team as well.
 Contact Dale Yocum is this is of interest.